Rain Gear

 Context

 The purpose of rain gear is to protect you from “wet” environmental conditions.
 Finding the right shell is quite challenging because staying dry and comfortable requires managing external moisture from rain, sleet, and snow as well as managing internally generated moisture from perspiration and sweat.
 There is no perfect / magic material that does all this in all conditions.
 As a result, learning good techniques to manage moisture in sustained rain is as important as selecting the right rain gear.
+In many cases you won’t be completely dry, but you will be warm enough which is what’s most important.

 Most rain gear is not only waterproof, but is also windproof and boasts the insulation of the garments under the shell.
 In warmer weather this is a serious problem because the wearer will overheat, sweat, and then find themselves almost as damp as if they were walking around in the rain without protection.
 Air permeability is typically a good predictor of a shell’s comfort.